 ACDS is a nonprofit organization under contract with Anne Arundel County to manage the homeless Continuum of Care planning process.
-This involves the application for and administration of the Continuum of Care funded programs and ESG funded programs.
-It also involves managing the coordination and facilitation of the Anne Arundel and Annapolis Coalition to End Homelessness (the Homeless Coalition) - the County's Continuum of Care Planning Group.
-This group is responsible for the overall planning, policy, and program development so that the County can address the needs of the homeless.
-ACDS, in conjunction with members of the Coalition, are responsible for setting policy, strategic planning, and developing new programs.
+This involves the application for, and administration of, the Continuum of Care-funded programs and ESG-funded programs as well as managing the coordination and facilitation of the Anne Arundel and Annapolis Coalition to End Homelessness (the Homeless Coalition) - the County's Continuum of Care Planning Group.
+Along with ACDS, this group is responsible for the overall planning, and development of programs and policies designed to address the needs of the homeless in the County.

-The Homeless Coalition includes representatives from (i) State, County, and the City of Annapolis agencies administering mainstream resources, (ii) shelter and nonprofit service providers, (iii) the FEMA Board, (iv) organizations serving individuals diagnosed with HIV/AIDS, and (v) formerly homeless persons, advocates, and others with roles, interests and responsibilities in addressing issues associated with homelessness in the County.
-The Homeless Coalition has held several meetings to discuss priorities for the use of ESG funds and developing performance standards for activities.
+The Homeless Coalition aspires to include representatives from (i) State, County, and the City of Annapolis agencies administering mainstream resources, (ii) shelter and nonprofit service providers, (iii) the FEMA Board, (iv) organizations serving individuals diagnosed with HIV/AIDS, and (v) formerly homeless persons, advocates, and others with roles, interests and responsibilities in addressing issues associated with homelessness in the County.
+The

+Homeless Coalition has held several meetings to discuss priorities for the use of ESG funds and developing performance standards for activities.

-The Homeless Coalition has already developed procedures for the operation and administration of the County's Homeless Management Information System (HMIS).
-The County's HMIS system is funded through Anne Arundel County local funds and CoC funding.
-A committee made up of members of the Homeless Coalition currently utilizes the HMIS system meets on a bi-monthly basis to review policies, update users on program changes and discuss other relevant issues associated with the use and management of the system.
-Currently all grantees receiving ESG funds are required to enter data into the County's HMIS, as will all subrecipients receiving any of the new funds.
+The Homeless Coalition has already developed procedures for the operation and administration of the County's Homeless Management Information System (HMIS), which is funded through Anne Arundel County local funds and CoC funding.
+A committee made up of members of the Homeless Coalition currently utilizing the HMIS system meets on a bi-monthly basis to review policies, update users on program changes, and discuss other relevant issues associated with the use and management of the system.
+Currently all grantees receiving ESG funds are required to enter data into the County's HMIS, as will be all subrecipients receiving any of the new funds.